lishiyo/second-me-prototype/CURSOR_CONTEXT.md

   - PostgreSQL for structured L1 data (versions, biographies, etc.)
   - Wasabi for storing serialized L1 objects
   - Weaviate for vector representations of L1 entities

+## 2025-04-16 10:45:23 PDT

+### Section Being Implemented
+We're implementing the Core Processing Phase (Phase 2) of the L1 layer as outlined in `v0_L1_instructions.md`.
+Specifically, we've set up the foundation for the L1Manager which orchestrates the entire L1 generation process and fixed testing issues for proper integration with our storage stack.

+### What's Working
+- L1Manager initialization and dependency injection
+- Basic orchestration logic for the L1 generation process
+- Proper error handling and result status tracking
+- Integration with our storage adapters (PostgresAdapter, WasabiStorageAdapter, WeaviateAdapter)
+- VectorDB mocking in tests (fixed patching issue)
+- All 9 tests for L1Manager are passing
+- Factory methods for L1GenerationResult creation (success/failure)

+### What's Broken
+- Nothing is currently broken in the implemented code
+- Some methods in L1Manager are still stub implementations that need actual logic:
+  - _extract_notes_from_l0 currently returns empty lists
+  - _store_l1_data is implemented as a pass method

+### Current Blockers
+- No significant blockers for continued implementation

+### Database/Model State
+- L1 data models fully defined and tested:
+  - Note and Chunk for document representation
+  - Topic, Cluster for topic modeling
+  - Shade for personality aspects
+  - Bio for user biography
+  - L1GenerationResult for process results
+- L1Manager provides the orchestration layer connecting all components
+- Tests verify proper integration with storage adapters and LLM-based generation
+- Next implementation focus is on the data flow between L0 and L1 layers